datamesse/datamesse.github.io/README.md

-# @data_messe React.js portfolio site
+# @data_messe React.js blog site

-This is my portfolio website, designed and coded from scratch using HTML, CSS, and JavaScript with React.js and GitHub Pages.
+This is my blog website, designed and coded using HTML, CSS, Markdown, and JavaScript with React.js and GitHub Pages.

+My previous blog used a Jekyll template and kept triggering failed deployment errors, so I decided to stop using such templates, and code the blog from scratch to make it easier to troubleshoot.

+The underlying code for rendering blog post data (as the alternative for using Jekyll) was from followng a [YouTube tutorial by Will Ward](https://www.youtube.com/watch?v=gT1v33oA1gI&list=PLASldBPN_pkBfRXOkBOaeCJYzCnISw5-Z).

 Video banner background ["Drone Footage of an Ocean and Buildings"](https://www.pexels.com/video/drone-footage-of-an-ocean-and-buildings-9113160) is used free from [Pexels.com](https://www.pexels.com) by [SwissHumanity](https://www.pexels.com/@swisshumanity-1686058) a.k.a.
 [SwissHumanity Stories](https://www.youtube.com/c/SwissHumanityStories/videos)